ItsMeBrille/ctf-tools/README.md

 ### Volatility

 Volatility is the world's most widely used framework for extracting digital artifacts from volatile memory (RAM) samples.
-The extraction techniques are performed completely independent of the system being investigated but offer visibility into the runtime state of the system.
+The extraction techniques are performed completely independent of the system being investigated, but offer visibility into the runtime state of the system.
 The framework is intended to introduce people to the techniques and complexities associated with extracting digital artifacts from volatile memory samples and provide a platform for further work into this exciting area of research.

 Links: [Volatility](https://github.com/volatilityfoundation/volatility) / [Volatility 3](https://github.com/volatilityfoundation/volatility3)